FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 ##### My predictions:
 ![image](https://user-images.githubusercontent.com/53232113/120266438-842e9f00-c267-11eb-80f8-099ca1fefd35.png)
 ##### Results
 The recommender movies for my ratings are correct.
 In this list we find that most of the movies have my taste which are mainly action movies.
-The time for data up to 100000 is less than one minute and is quite slow (a few hours) if using 10 millon dataset.
+The time to process fmincg algorithm for data up to 100000  ratings is less than one minute and, for data with 10 millon ratings on the 'ml-10m.zip' dataset from movielens  is quite slow and ends up collapsing Matlab.

-**7. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH SPARSE MATRIX**
+**7. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'cofiGraf' algorithm**

 The input to get the predicted matrix for my ratings is the R sparse matrix.
-With the input, we get the prediction matrix p, sort it and print my best predicted movies.
+With the input, we process the codiGraf algorithm and  get the prediction matrix p, sort it and print my best predicted movies.

 For that, the process is as follows:
 1. get userid, movieId and ratings from table ratingsTbl.